milankathiriya/flutter_questions/Readme.md

 1. How many types of Push Notifications in Flutter?
 2. How many types of Local Push Notifications in Flutter?
-3. How many types of FCM (Firebase Cloud Messenging) Push Notifications in Flutter?
+3. How many types of FCM (Firebase Cloud Messaging) Push Notifications in Flutter?
-4. How to senf FCM Push Notifications?
+4. How to send FCM Push Notifications?
 Explain all possibilities.

 ---